About Meeting-style Classroom

 学生主導で教員がファシリテーターを担う授業スタイルが増えてきましたが、教員の合図の元でグループ活動を行うのではなく、ファシリテーター役を含む授業の主導権を教員から学習者に譲渡し、学習者がキュー(合図)を出す側になってこそ、真のリーダーシップやそれを支える発信力が醸成されるという期待を込めて、Meeting-style classroomは考案されました。教員は「アドバイザー」や「専門家」という立場でミーティングに加わり、時には学生を見守りながらアドバイスやフィードバックを与え、またある時には積極的に学習者の議論に参加し、専門家として必要な講義を行います。Meeting-style classroomは任務遂行のための主導権を取る仕組みを取り入れることに重きを置いた点で、教員のキューの元で学習者主導を実現する授業とは一線を画します。

-MEETING-STYLE CLASSROOM was devised, inspired by the Leader Method, which also “uses a business meeting model in which students take turns acting as group chair, and…conduct the whole lesson with minimal instructor involvement but with the instructor generally giving constructive feedback after the session.”
-(Wade, 2008)
+MEETING-STYLE CLASSROOM was devised, inspired by the Leader Method (Wade, 2009), which “uses a business meeting model in which students take turns acting as group chair, and…conduct the whole lesson with minimal instructor involvement but with the instructor generally giving constructive feedback after the session.”
+(Ward &Wade, 2009)